Install printers on macOS devices with a Custom Printer library item in Kandji.

-Before you create your Custom Printer Library item, you will need two files.
-The driver installer package associated with that printer and the file path to the PPD installed by the package.
+Before you create your Custom Printer library item, you will need two things: The driver installer package associated with that printer and the file path to the PPD installed by the package.
 Typically the correct PPD can be identified by the model name appearing in the filename.

-After you have collected these two files you will then need to gather the following information.
+After you have collected these two things, you will then need to gather the following information:

-The display name of the printer (eg. Marketing Printer)
+The display name of the printer (for example, Marketing Printer)

-The CUPS name of the printer (eg. marketing_printer)
+The CUPS name of the printer (for example, marketing_printer)

 Creating a Custom Printer library item